Life Span

 Care of Peanut and Indian Grass

-Care of Peanut and Indian Grass include pruning, fertilizers, watering etc. Peanut pruning is done No pruning needed and Indian Grass pruning is done Remove damaged leaves, Remove dead leaves and Requires very little pruning.
+Care of Peanut and Indian Grass include pruning, fertilizers, watering etc. Peanut pruning is done and Indian Grass pruning is done Remove damaged leaves, Remove dead leaves and Requires very little pruning.
 In summer Peanut needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Indian Grass needs Lots of watering and in winter, it needs Average Water.